stephenkung/zombie_game/README.md

 5）Daenerys Targaryen.
 Jone's lover, hostage of zombies, waiting for Jone's saving.
 6）Random lighting, it happens when Jone and Daen are about to return to throne.
 20% of probability of been killed by lighting with no avoidance.
 Just to show no matter who you are, you still may not survive because this is the GoT!

-use diraction buttons to move;
+use direction buttons to move;
 w/a/s/d to shoot fire ball;